Are you ready to hike the famous Path of the Gods?

 We started our journey in Bomerano, which took 40 minutes to reach by scooter from where we were staying in Maiori.
 We had been planning on grabbing breakfast there before the hike, and we had the most decadent croissant I’ve ever seen.
 Definite sugar rush!

-Where does the path start?
+Where does the Path of the Gods start?

 Where you start your journey is up to you, as you can join the path from many little towns along the coast, including Praiano and Vettica Maggiore.
 If you’re looking to do the traditional route, it runs between Bomerano and Nocelle.